 In the early days of the Internet, it was relatively easy to snag your domain name of choice, even if it was far more expensive back then than it is now.
 But times have changed and it can feel impossible to grab the perfect domain for your online business, blog, e-commerce store, web tool, or whatever other website you wish to run.
 It feels like all the good ones are taken.

-Rather than wasting your time checking on the availability of individual domain name ideas one at a time, it’s far more fruitful to use one of the many domain name generators on the web instead.
+Rather than wasting your time checking on the availability of individual domain name ideas one at a time, it’s far more fruitful to use one of the many domain name suggestion generator tools on the web instead.
 All you have to do is start with a simple idea and these tools can produce a great number of unregistered domains (and domains for sale) that could suit your needs.

+What seems like a never ending list of domain suggestion generator tools, bring use to DomainsBot.
 At its most basic level, DomainsBot will work like most of the other domain name generators on this list.
 You enter a keyword and it’ll generate a list of possible domain suggestions that build upon your preferred keywords.
 The list contains available domains, as well as domains that are listed for sale on Sedo.
 Once you have your list, though, you can modify and refine your results by choosing TLDs and changing languages, as well as adding synonyms, prefixes and suffixes.
 It’s really easy to dig deeper to find just the right domain for you.

-Even when you look at other name generators that are able to build upon your domain name idea, they can oftentimes do so in a somewhat haphazard fashion.
+Even when you look at other url name generators that are able to build upon your domain name idea, they can oftentimes do so in a somewhat haphazard fashion.
 Impossibility! takes a much more direct approach with a clean and uncluttered interface.
 You start with a single word and then you can choose to add possible adjectives, nouns or verbs to either the beginning or the end of your word.
 “Horses” can lead to slyhorses.com, nexthorses.com and idlehorses.com, for example.
 What’s great is that you can further refine the length of these additional words so that you are limited only to 4-letter adjectives or 5-letter verbs.

 The starting page for LeanDomainSearch is deceptively simple in its appearance.
 You get a single search field, not unlike what you find on the homepage of Google, for entering the word you’d like to include in your domain.
 Once you get to the results page, though, you unlock many more features and options.
 The results can be sorted by popularity, length, or alphabetical order.
 You can filter the results so that the domains start or end with your search term.
 Not sure which you want just yet?
 Click a domain name to add it to your list of highlighted favorites.